serenayj/CIB-design/README.md

 Back-end:
 #Database:
-cib.sqlite is the database used in prototype.Others are for testing. models.py contains the model used in database. models.py in sampleapp is used for syncing the database.
+Cib.sqlite is the database used in prototype.Others are for testing.
+Models.py contains the model used in database.
+Models.py in Sampleapp is used for syncing the database.

+#Django framework:
+Manage.py: the entrance of framework.
+Sampleapp: the folder stores the database model for system.
+Cib_simulator: Urls, Views and settings.